louis-hertleer/BeeSafeS3/README.md

 Our solution consists of two parts: the web application, which is the user interface for the end users, and the device code which runs on the Raspberry Pi.

-### Web application
-TODO

 ### Device code
 This component of the solution is written in Python.
-It runs the AI model, taking images from the video feed and constantly sending messages to the web application.
+It runs the AI model, takes images from the video feed and constantly sends messages to the web application.

+### Web application
+This component of the solution is written in C#, with ASP.NET.
+This collects the data from the devices, performing the predictions of the hornet nests from that data, and allows the user of our solution to easily view and manage that information in an easy to use web interface.

 ## Setup
+In this section, we will go over how to set up our solution.

+### Device code
+The code of this component is located in the `device-code` folder in this repository.

 You will need a Raspberry Pi 4 as a device, with any UVC compatible webcam (generally any USB webcam/camera will work) as the camera.
 You will also need an `ssh` connection with the Raspberry Pi.

-### Steps
+#### Steps
 > [!NOTE]
 > Commands that are run with the regular user are prefixed with `$` should be run with the regular user,
 > commands prefixed with `#` are to be run as root, such as with `sudo`.